Certificate of Completion | 955 Clock Hours

 - Students will choose a final elective course and either participate in an externship working in a supervised environment with a local employer, work on a capstone project under the direction of the instructor, or complete training in commercial heating and refrigeration.

 The following certifications are available to students.
-Some certifications are required; others are optional.
+None of these certifications are required to pass this program, but are recommended.

-- Rocky Mountain Gas Association (RMGA): Combustion Gas (RMGA) Certification (required)
+- Rocky Mountain Gas Association (RMGA): Combustion Gas (RMGA) Certification (This certification is required to work on gas fired equipment in Utah in the field.)

 - ESCO Institute -HVAC Excellence “Employment Ready” Certifications (ERC) (optional depending on electives)